Annotation-free Audio-Visual Segmentation: Introduction

 \section{Introduction}

-Audio-visual segmentation (AVS) is a task that involves localizing and segmenting sounding objects in video frames using acoustic cues.
-Previous research has explored this task within the scope of self-supervised representation learning, often by leveraging co-occurring audio-visual signals~\cite{hu2021class,hu2020discriminative,hu2019deep,lin2021unsupervised,chen2021localizing,song2022self,liu2022exploiting,senocak2018learning}.
-However, these training objectives lack fine-grained pixel-wise supervision, resulting in coarse segmentations, posing limitation to the applicability of AVS in real-world scenarios where accurate segmentations are required, such as video surveillance, multi-modal video editing, and the robotics industry.

-To mitigate this challenge, Zhou~\etal~\cite{zhou2022avs} tackled the issue of audio-visual segmentation through supervised learning, where they manually annotated a video dataset with pixel-level segmentations of sounding objects in video frames.
-However, this approach is not scalable due to the laborious annotation procedure.
-We propose an {\em annotation-free} and {\em scalable} pipeline for constructing artificial datasets for the AVS task.
-Our pipeline aims to resolve the issue of insufficient training data and provides a more practical solution to the problem.
+Audio-visual segmentation (AVS) task involves segmenting the sounding objects corresponding to the audio cues in the video frames.
+Previous research has explored this task under the umbrella of self-supervised learning by leveraging the occurrence of audio-visual signals~\cite{hu2021class,hu2020discriminative,hu2019deep,lin2021unsupervised,chen2021localizing,song2022self,liu2022exploiting,senocak2018learning,rouditchenko2019self}.
+However, these training objectives lack fine-grained pixel-wise supervision and results in coarse segmentations.
+This poses limitation to the applicability of AVS in real-world scenarios where accurate segmentations are required, such as video surveillance, multi-modal video editing and the robotics industry.
+Recently, Zhou~\etal~\cite{zhou2022avs} tackled the AVS problem through supervised training, and they manually annotated a video dataset with pixel-level segmentations for sounding objects in the video frames.
+However, due to the expensive annotation costs, the dataset has a deficiency in the limited sample quantity and diversity.

-A crucial observation we have made is that a well-performing AVS model requires {\bf dual-level} recognition ability.
-For instance, when presented with the sound of a dog barking, the model should first distinguish between semantic categories, such as dog versus cat, and then further resolve any instance ambiguity by identifying the specific dog marking the sound, only if multiple ones are present, such as dog-1 versus dog-2.
-In practice, the ability to distinguish semantic categories may have been sufficient for localising sounding objects in most daily scenarios, that can be achieved by training on artificially constructed data, without the need for additional manual annotations.
+To mitigate this, we propose an {\em annotation-free} and {\em scalable} pipeline to construct artificial datasets for the AVS task.
+Strictly speaking, an ideal model for the task requires \textit{dual-level} recognition ability: semantic level and instance level.
+For example, given the video frames with the sound of dog barking, the model should first distinguish the dogs from the cats with the dog barking sound (\textit{semantic level}); and then further resolve the instance ambiguity by identifying the specific dog that barks when there are multiple dogs present (\textit{instance level}).
+Yet in practice, the ability to distinguish semantic categories may have been sufficient for localising sounding objects in most daily scenarios, which can be achieved by training on artificially constructed data with semantic-identical image and audio pairs.
+Based on such observation, we present a practical pipeline to artificially synthesize AVS datasets by leveraging off-the-shelf image segmentation and audio datasets without additional manual annotations, resolving the issue of insufficient training data for the AVS task.